ravilach/Kendrick-Labernetes/README.md

 > The app will be available at [http://localhost](http://localhost), served by nginx over port 80.

-# CI/CD and Infrastructure
+# CI/CD and Infrastructure (Harness)
-This repository no longer includes the sample GitHub Actions workflows or Terraform configuration.
-Remove or ignore files in `.github/workflows` and the `terraform/` folder if present in your clone.
+You can use Harness for CI/CD — a sample Harness pipeline is provided in `harness/sample-harness-pipeline.yaml`.

 # Kendrick-Labernetes